 We’re running a policy inquiry to help us identify why there are so many challenges in accessing home to school transport and where the problems lie.
 This will help us to identify things that need to change, make recommendations and campaign for solutions.

-From September to December 2019, we will be collecting evidence of people’s experiences of the home to school transport system.
-We want to speak to as many families as possible before 31st December 2019.
-We will be running focus groups and collecting evidence via our online survey as well as issuing Freedom of Information (FOI) requests to local authorities.
+Before Christmas, we collected evidence of people’s experiences of the home to school transport system.
+We’ve spoken to lots families, have run a focus groups and collected lots of evidence through our online survey.
+We’ve also sent over 150 Freedom of Information (FOI) requests to local authorities.

-We will then analyse the findings to establish recommendations so that we can influence the government and local authorities to change their current practices, to make sure every disabled child gets the home to school transport they need to access their education.
+We are now analysing the findings to establish recommendations so that we can influence the government and local authorities to change their current practices, to make sure every disabled child gets the home to school transport they need to access their education.
 We will publish a report in Spring 2020.

-Please note, this inquiry will run in England only, and will focus on primary and secondary age pupils.
+Please note, this inquiry is based on England only, and is focussing on primary and secondary age pupils.

 Email us at firstname.lastname@example.org